canmom/canmom.github.io/fiction/undefinedbehaviour.md

 ---
 layout: nierstory
 ---
-# Undefined Behaviour \[draft 0.0.6\]
+# Undefined Behaviour \[draft 0.0.7\]

 ## Chapter::GlasgowComaScale

 It was one of the last times I spoke to her.

-That's where we'll have to begin, I think.
-As I am now, it is all very fragmented.
-Hard to put it all together.
+I say 'I'.
+I'm not sure if that's correct.

+I have these memories, though.
+They feel like 'me'.
+So I guess I'll be an 'I' for now.

-That night, though, is stored too deep to forget.
-I can bring it to mind at any moment.
-Violet was slumped back in a wooden chair, pushing it up on two legs so she could look at me upside down over the back.
-The twists of her hair could just catch the light of her computer screen, subpixel lines; below the surface of her skin danced the warmth of the room's half dozen lamps and uplighters.
-And I would have been scrunched about my laptop in a corner of the sofa.
+In the memory, Violet is slumped back in a wooden kitchen chair, pushing it up on two legs so she can look at me upside down.
+The twists of her hair just catch the light of her computer screen.
+Subpixel lines.
+She seems to glow; her skin diffuses the warmth of a half dozen lamps and uplighters across the terminator of each shadow.
+And I'm scrunched about my laptop in a corner of a sofa I'm sharing with a dozen cuddly toys, thinking about how to code all that.

-We'd often have days like that, back then: I'd go round, we'd put some music on, work quietly side by side on the game for a little while, maybe cuddle and watch some anime later but more likely get caught up talking until the last train had gone and I'd just have to stay the night.
-At some point I started bringing my toothbrush.
+We'd often have days like that.
+I'd go round her place, and we'd put some music on to work quietly side by side on the game for a little while, maybe cuddle and watch some anime later but more likely get caught up talking until the last train had gone and I'd just have to stay the night.
+Before long, I started bringing my toothbrush.

 She wasn't working on the game at this point, though.
 Some webtoon was on the screen, you know, the long infinite-scroll kind.
-I was thinking something grumpy, about this blandly anime-esque art style. ...ah, that's unfair, isn't it?
+I was thinking something dismissive, about this blandly anime-esque art style. ...it's unfair, isn't it?
 I'd hate it if someone cast that sort of judgement on the things I like.
 Someone called my style 'Artstation-core' once and I don't think I ever recovered.

 Well, she was reading something like that, or maybe it was a web novel.
 I mostly just remember what she said about it.